mkierc/advent-of-code/2017/readme.md

 - [x] Part Two - How many regions are present given your key string?

 #### [Day 15: Dueling Generators](src/day_15)
+- [x] Part One - After 40 million pairs, what is the judge's final count?
-- [ ] Part One - After 40 million pairs, what is the judge's final count?
+- [ ] Part Two - After 5 million pairs, using new generator logic, what is the judge's final count?